Electronic-Mango/reddit-python-api/README.md

-## Authorization
+## Additional authorization

-Api has a basic authorization mechanism based on request header.
+Api has a basic authorization mechanism based on request header, separate from Reddit API OAuth 2.0.
 You can set authorization header name and expected value in `settings.yml` in `api` - `authorization_header` - `name` and `expected_value`.

 If either of them is empty authorization will be disabled and all requests will be accepted.